SaraZhang919/data-automation-vm/README.md

 3. Click **Run workflow**
 4. Enter a past date and click **Run workflow**

+When testing a single script, use the **Script** dropdown to select only what you need — other steps will be skipped.

 **Good test dates:**
 | Workflow | Test Date |
 |---|---|